 Paddington the Musical review: funny, witty and wonderfully old-fashioned

-Our critic says this is musical theatre at its funniest, cleverest and most delightful.
+This is musical theatre at its funniest, cleverest and most delightful.

-Our critic says this is musical theatre at its funniest, cleverest and most delightful.
+This is musical theatre at its funniest, cleverest and most delightful.

-When the titular character arrives on stage in Paddington the Musical (to an ovation worthy of a rock star), he has the familiar 'Please look after this bear' tag around his neck.
+When the titular character arrives on stage in Paddington the Musical (to an ovation worthy of a rock star), he has the familiar “Please look after this bear” tag around his neck.
 And the show looks after him with affection to spare, in a production that’s as comforting as a marmalade sandwich, and as bright as his red felt hat and blue duffel coat ensemble.

 There are contemporary messages about welcoming folk no matter where they’re from (in Paddington’s case, it’s Peru), the importance of family whether traditional or found, and how everyone deserves to have a roof over their head.
 But said messages are delivered lightly in a show that’s very funny, extremely witty and wonderfully old-fashioned.